ESSI-Lab/DAB/README.md

 To **propose code contributions** please contact ESSI-Lab to coordinate the development effort and avoid duplications.

-The **ESSI-Lab Contributor License Agreement** is currently under preparation to enable to accept community contributions to the DAB repository even more smoothly.
+The **ESSI-Lab Contributor License Agreement** needs to be signed by contributors to enable ESSI-Lab to accept community contributions to the DAB repository even more smoothly: now the signature of the agreement is integrated in the pull request.

 </details>